 Select a bundle for testing and clamp the current probes into position.

+If a measurement receiver is used to measure the forward power to the injection probe:

-Set the modulated sine generator to a test frequency, at low output level.
+Set the unmodulated sine generator to a test frequency, at low output level.

-Adjust the modulation in duty cycle and frequencyFigure 5-19.
+Adjust and apply the pulse modulation in duty cycle and frequency, Figure 5-19.

-Increase the generator output to the level determined during calibration, without exceeding the current limit specified by application of clause 4.2.8 and record the peak current obtained.
+Apply the forward power level determined during calibration, without exceeding the current limit specified by application of clause 4.2.8 and record the peak current obtained.

-Monitor the EUT for degradation of performance.
+Monitor the EUT for signs of susceptibility.

 If susceptibility is noted, determine the threshold level as measured by the current monitor probe in accordance with 5.2.10.3.